FSXAC/FSXAC.github.io/documents/CPEN212/week8.md

-Let's answer the above questions from the bottom.
+To answer the above questions, we need to see what happens from the bottom of the stack.

 ![CleanShot 2022-03-08 at 14.22.22@2x](assets/week8/CleanShot 2022-03-08 at 14.22.22@2x.png)